sockethub/sockethub/packages/activity-streams/README.md

 Designed to run in both `node.js` and the `browser`.

-I am learning about JSON-LD and ActivityStreams2 as I write this library, so suggestions for improvement are very welcome.
+This is very much a work in progress, as experiment in handling JSON-LD and ActivityStreams2, so suggestions for improvement are very welcome.

 ## Install